BJP takes out protest rallies against communal violence in B'desh | Politics

 Bangladesh Prime Minister Sheikh Hasina had last week said that action will be taken again those trying to ''disturb communal harmony''.

-She also said that the perpetrators would be hunted down and punished.
+She had also said that the perpetrators would be hunted down and punished.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)